 The City has made a concerted effort to follow through on the programs of the Housing Element and to further expand and more efficiently respond to its housing needs in coordination with other City goals.
-Actions taken by the City of Napa during 2019 to implement the Housing Element are summarized by the Housing Element Program in Table D of Attachment 1.
+Actions taken by the City of Napa during 2020 to implement the Housing Element are summarized by the Housing Element Program in Table D of Attachment 1.
 This summary includes implementation of programs that are required on an ongoing basis, as well as those that are identified for implementation within the eight-year term of the Housing Element.

-Program accomplishments for the 2019 calendar year include:
+Program accomplishments for the 2020 calendar year include:

-- The City continued work on the General Plan Update. - The City continued its Junior Unit Initiative pilot program which provides financing and technical assistance to homeowners to create Junior Accessory Dwelling Units (JADUs) which are rented to low-income residents. - Two deed-restricted JADUs were created through the Junior Initiative pilot program
+- The City continued the General Plan Update. - The City continued its Junior Unit Initiative pilot program which provides financing and technical assistance to homeowners to create Junior Accessory Dwelling Units (JADUs) which are rented to low-income residents. - The City created one deed-restricted JADU through the Junior Initiative pilot program.